GSA/digitalgov.gov/content/posts/2016-05-17-open-police-data-re-identification-risks.md

 url: /2016/05/17/open-police-data-re-identification-risks/
 date: 2016-05-17 10:00:43 -0400
 title: Open Police Data Re-identification Risks
-summary: 'Last week I spoke at a White House event, &ldquo;Opportunities &amp;amp; Challenges: Open Police Data and Ensuring the Safety and Security of Victims of Intimate Partner Violence and Sexual Assault.&rdquo; This event brought together representatives from government agencies, police departments, and advocacy groups to discuss the potential safety and privacy impact of open police data'
+summary: 'Last week I spoke at a White House event, &ldquo;Opportunities & Challenges: Open Police Data and Ensuring the Safety and Security of Victims of Intimate Partner Violence and Sexual Assault.&rdquo; This event brought together representatives from government agencies, police departments, and advocacy groups to discuss the potential safety and privacy impact of open police data'
 authors:
   - lorrie-cranor
 categories: